BV-BRC/AMRMetadataReview_2021/README.md

 The download of the 59200 individual fasta files can be very time consuming based on the speed of your internet.
 If a fasta file exists in the *[output_dir]/fasta/* directory, the script will not redownload that file.
 It is normal for the first initial download to take over 4 hours to run.

 For reference with respect to compute requirements: these models were built on a machine that has 144 total logical processors and 1 TB of RAM.
-These models still required multiple *days* of training using this server.
+These models still required multiple *days* of training using this server while utilizing upwards of 128 GB of RAM.

 # GenomicModelCreator Directory